SAP/ui5-webcomponents/docs/7-migration-guides/01-to-version-2.md

 import type ListSeparator from "@ui5/webcomponents/dist/types/ListSeparator.js";
 ```

-- The grouping of list items is supported with different API - the `ui5-li-groupheader` web component is removed and groups can be formed with the `ui5-li-group`.
+- The grouping of list items is supported with different APIs - the `ui5-li-groupheader` web component is removed and groups can be formed with the `ui5-li-group`.

 Instead of using `ui5-li-groupheader` as a separator in a flat structure:
 ```html